-“Abacus” is a term used for a primitive device, which made use of fingers of both hands for doing arithmetic calculations.
-The Abacus instrument was needed by merchants to calculate the cost of their trades in countries like China, Japan, Korea, Thailand etc.
+“Abacus” is a term used for a primitive device, which made use of the fingers of both hands for doing arithmetic calculations.
+The Abacus instrument was needed by merchants to calculate the cost of their trades in countries like China, Japan, Korea, Thailand, etc.

-The evolvement in the structure of Abacus can be divided into 3 stages namely: Primitive age, Ancient age and the Modern age.
+The evolvement in the structure of the Abacus can be divided into 3 stages namely: The primitive age, the Ancient age, and the Modern Age.

 1. Primitive Age

 The primitive Abacus initially had horizontal alignment when it was invented.
 Stones and pebbles were used as beads.
-The use of stones added to the weight of the abacus, limiting its mobility and often results in losing the track of the counts.
-Due to these complexities the number and size of beads were reduced over a period.
+The use of stones added to the weight of the abacus, limiting its mobility and often resulting in losing the track of the counts.
+Due to these complexities, the number and size of beads were reduced over a period.